sirajul-9/ReionYuga-Py/README.md

 You can set the number of OpenMP threads too.
 Experiment with it and see for which value it is giving maximum speed-up

 There is seperate flag and threads variable for running the CIC function.
 Making the flag True runs the CIC parallel and takes more memory.
 Also more CIC threads take more memory.
-Additional memory taken = (CIC_threads * N1 * N2 * N3 / sfac^3) *4/1024^3 GB.
+Additional memory taken for running it parallel = (CIC_threads * N1 * N2 * N3 / sfac^3) *4/1024^3 GB.
 Taking CIC_threads=2 is enough in most cases